 This is a pain if you don't have access to Wi-Fi (such as on a long flight), but I don't find it to be that big of a deal.

 Final Verdict on Kindle Unlimited

 I can't tell you for certain whether Kindle Unlimited is going to be worth the cost for you, but I personally think it's a great deal.

-All you need to do is read two books that are priced over $5 per month to make it pay for itself (at it's current monthly cost).
+All you need to do is read a few higher priced books per month to make it pay for itself (at it's current monthly cost).